-- the transaction is ratified by the shareholders; or

-- the company received fair value for the transaction.
+- the transaction is ratified by the shareholders; or - the company received fair value for the transaction.

+Dividends

+Guernsev

+articles of incorporation.

-Guernsey Delaware Dividends •A company may pay a dividend if the board of directors is satisfied on reasonable grounds that the company will, immediately after payment of the dividend, satisfy the statutory solvency test contained in the Guernsey Companies Law as well as any other requirement of the memorandum or articles of incorporation. •The board of directors may declare and pay dividends, subject to any restrictions contained in the certificate of incorporation, upon the shares of the corporation's capital stock either: out of its surplus or, in case there is no surplus, out of its net profits for the fiscal year in which the dividend is declared or the preceding fiscal year. •A dividend may be of such amount, be paid at such time and be paid to such members as the board of directors thinks fit; provided that the directors must not authorize a dividend in respect of some but not all of the shares in a class or that is of a greater value per share in respect of some shares of a class than in respect of other shares of that class. •Subject to the articles of incorporation, there is no requirement for dividends to be paid out of a particular account or source.
-Variation of Rights of Class of Shares •A company may only vary the rights of a class of shareholders in accordance with the provisions of the articles of incorporation or, in the absence of such provisions, with the consent in writing from the holders of at least 75% in value of the issued shares of that class or by means of a special resolution passed by at least 75% in value of the issued shares of that class at a separate meeting of shareholders of that class. •A corporation may vary the rights of a class of shares with the approval of a majority of the outstanding shares of such class, unless the certificate of incorporation provides otherwise.
-Mergers and Similar Arrangements Subject to the articles of incorporation, a merger, consolidation, sale, lease or transfer of all or substantially all of the assets of a company may be negotiated and approved by the board of directors.
-Depending on the structure of such a transaction, a separate shareholder approval may be required. •Under the Delaware General Corporation Law, with certain exceptions, a merger, consolidation, sale, lease or transfer of all or substantially all of the assets of a corporation must be approved by the board of directors and a majority of the outstanding shares entitled to vote thereon.
+- A company may pay a dividend if the board of directors is satisfied on reasonable grounds that the company will, immediately after payment of the dividend, satisfy the statutory solvency test contained in the Guernsey Companies Law as well as any other requirement of the memorandum or - A dividend may be of such amount, be paid at such time and be paid to such members as the board of directors thinks fit; provided that the directors must not authorize a dividend in respect of some but not all of the shares in a class or that is of a greater value per share in respect of some shares of a class than in respect of other shares of that class. - · Subject to the articles of incorporation, there is no requirement for dividends to be paid out of a particular account or source.

+Variation of Rights of Class of Shares

+• A company may only vary the rights of a class of shareholders in accordance with the provisions of the articles of incorporation or, in the absence of such provisions, with the consent in writing from the holders of at least 75% in value of the issued shares of that class or by means of a special resolution passed by at least 75% in value of the issued shares of that class at a separate meeting of shareholders of that class.

+Mergers and Similar Arrangements

+Subject to the articles of incorporation, a merger, consolidation, sale, lease or transfer of all or substantially all of the assets of a company may be negotiated and approved by the board of directors.
+Depending on the structure of such a transaction, a separate shareholder approval may be required.

 If, within a period of four months after the date of an offer being made in respect of a transfer of shares, the offer is approved or accepted by the shareholders comprising not less than 90% in value of the shares affected, the offeree may, within two months immediately after the last day on which the offer can be approved or accepted, give notice to any dissenting shareholders of its desire to acquire the remaining shares.
-On the expiration of one month from the date of the notice to acquire, the offeror will be entitled to acquire the shares of the dissenting shareholder(s) by sending them a copy of the notice to acquire and by neutron of the shares of the shares of the shares of the shares of the share of the notice to acquire and by sending them a copy of the notice to acquire the shares of the shares of the shares of the shares of the share of the notice to acquire and by sending them a copy of the notice to acquire the shares of the •The Delaware General Corporation Law also provides that a parent corporation may, by resolution of its board of directors, merge with any subsidiary of which it owns at least 90% of each class of capital stock without a vote by the shareholders of such subsidiary.

-paying or transferring to them the consideration that such shareholder(s) are entitled to in respect of those shares, at which point the offeror shall be registered as provide for any appraisal rights of shareholders.
-The courts of Guernsey broad authority in respect of orders the holder of those shares.
+On the expiration of one month from the date of the notice to acquire, the offeror will be entitled to acquire the shares of the dissenting shareholder(s) by sending them a copy of the notice to acquire and by paying or transferring to them the consideration that such shareholder(s) are entitled to in respect of those shares, at which point the offeror shall be registered as the holder of those shares.

-•The Guernsey Companies Law does not specifically

-Guernsey Companies Law does, however, give the